 Since January 2014, less than $8 billion in Iranian assets blocked overseas have been released, as part of an interim nuclear deal between Tehran and the West.
 Another few billion are set to be released in several installments by June, as talks between Iran and the six world powers — the United States, Britain, France, China, Russia and Germany — continue over Iran’s nuclear program.
 But the amount is not nearly enough for the economy still heavily reliant on oil sales.

 The lifting of sanctions would let Iran access $100 billion in foreign assets blocked in international banks in one go and resume economic relations with world nations, a move that would give a boost to the economy and the private sector in particular, which is heavily indebted to the banking system.
 But for now the negotiations are unlikely to result in a swift deal and the government can do little to shore up the stressed banks.

 Among the few measures the regulator may take to help recover the sizable NPLs is create a specialized team or entity to address problems of bad debt.
 The latter appears to be in motion already.
-A company has been established in Tehran, composed of but it has not officially started work yet.
+A company has been established in Tehran, composed of banks and insurance firms, but it has not officially started work yet.

 Another measure that may save the banking system is publicizing the names of those who have failed to repay the heavy loans the banks were forced to give at half the inflation rate as a result of corrupt lending practices under the previous administration.
-In May, a list of , whose debt collectively amounts to 250 trillion rials (about $9 billion), was handed to the central bank and the judiciary.
+In May, a list of 575 of the largest defaulters, whose debt collectively amounts to 250 trillion rials (about $9 billion), was handed to the central bank and the judiciary.
 But so far all the listed defaulters, mostly with alleged links with political circles, have been safe and sound freely doing business, without having concerns about being persecuted.